Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/psycopg2/README.md

+psycopg2 library scripts:
-This folder contains 2 scripts implementing Python code on a PostgreSQL database via the psycopg2 library.
+This folder contains 2 Jupyter notebooks implementing Python code on a PostgreSQL database via the psycopg2 library.